 Общение с гостями

 A keybox will be used to transfer keys, however I will be available if needed.

 Другие важные подробности

 There is no Japanese television available.
 The display is connected a computer with a web browser.
 This is connected to the internet.
-The display can be switched to the Playstation 2 as well.

 - Please respect my things as you would your own.
 I expect to have used items put back in their original position.